zacharesmer/imac_g3_ivad_board_init/guide.md

 ## Boards

-The screw hole that attach the boards to the metal chassis are the ground point, so make sure they are snugly connected.
+The screw holes that attach the boards to the metal chassis are the ground points, so make sure they are fully connected.

 ### J20 board